 Bukit Berahu Cottage: Choice of simple, minimally furnished cottages right on the beach (solo/couples) or bungalows (larger groups) on a hillside overlooking the sea.

-No matter where you stay, note that mosquitoes will be a nuisance in the evenings, especially along any beachfront.
-Make sure you pack sunblock for daytime and mosquito repellent for nighttime!
+No matter where you stay, note that mosquitoes and sandflies will be a nuisance in the evenings, especially along any beachfront.
+Make sure you pack sunblock for daytime and insect repellent for nighttime!

 Getting to Belitung

 All flights to Belitung arrive at Belitung Airport in Tanjung Pandan; its full name is H.A.S.
 Hanandjoeddin International Airport (TJQ).
 There are multiple flights daily from Jakarta, as well as nonstop flights from Singapore to Belitung 4x a week.
 Check flight prices and options.

 I visited Belitung in December, during the monsoon season, so the weather and water wasn’t the best.
 I was so envious when the local photographers showed us their photos of Belitung in peak season – all clear skies and jeweled blue waters!
 So make sure you go when the island is at its most glorious: the best time to visit Belitung isbetween May-August.